-If the slings are used in multi-leg arrangement the angle formed between the legs should not be less than 30° or greater than 90° .
+If the slings are to be used in multi-leg arrangement the angle formed between the legs should not be less than 30° or greater than 90°.

-If abrasion, heat generated by friction or cutting from edges or corners are likely select a sling fitted with protective sleeves and/or use suitable packing
+If abrasion, heat generated by friction or cutting from edges or corners which may damage the sling are likely, select a sling fitted with additional protective sleeves and/or use suitable packing.

-Slings with grade 8 fittings and multi-leg slings with grade 8 master links should not be used in acidic conditions.
+Slings with grade 8 fittings and multi-leg master links should not be used in acidic conditions.
 Contact with acids or acidic fumes causes hydrogen embrittlement to grade 8 materials.
 If exposure to chemicals is likely, the manufacturer or supplier should be consulted.

-Storing and Handling Belt Slings
+Storing and Handling Roundslings

 Never return wet, damaged or contaminated slings to storage.
 They should be cleaned with clear water and dried naturally.
-Never force dry belt slings.
+Never force dry roundslings.

-Store belt slings hung from non-rusting pegs which allow the free circulation of air.
+Store roundslings by hanging on non-rusting pegs which allow the free circulation of air.